Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

 - Wavenumber columns (representing intensities) must use numeric headers, while non-numeric columns should have text headers.
 - Data labels must be included in a designated column.

 If using publicly available data referenced (with the exception of OpenSpeccy), the provided formats should work.
-For custom datasets, specify the target column and apply any necessary relabeling rules, either directly or by specifying these in the config.
+For custom datasets, specify the target column and apply any necessary relabelling rules, either directly or by specifying these in the config.

 ## Requirements